CLEANit/heatenginegym/README.md

 - r0.3: working gym environment with regular and limited action spaces.
 Network and grid policy based GA.

-- r0.4: working gym environment with regular and limited action spaces.
+- r0.4: working gym environment with regular and limited action spaces and variable dV.
 Network and grid policy based GA with multiprocessing.
+Carnot, Stirling, Otto, and Beeler cycle environments available.